IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 13:

-Modeling of the process of identification by a pulse signal of a second-order linear link, the mathematical model of which is presented in the form:
+Modeling of the process of identification by a pulse signal of a second-order linear loop, the mathematical model of which is presented in the form:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/44787835-c204-4f05-a338-67f7fdde4501)

-where a0, a1, a2 and b0=1 are link parameters.
+where a0, a1, a2 and b0=1 are loop parameters.

-Modeling the process of identification of a second-order linear link using a pulse signal:
+Modeling the process of identification of a second-order linear loop using a pulse signal:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/68f3deb4-aba2-455d-84c2-86352aa8275c)